 Again, this function retains all the objects listed in the output of sim_distribution and adds data.tables that detail the set locations (setdet) and sampling details (samp).
 Catchability corrected abundance matrices, named I and I_at_length, are also produced and added to the output; these matrices are useful for comparing the true abundance available to the survey to abundance estimates obtained using design-based or model-based analyses of the simulated survey data.
-Specific surveys can be explored using the plot_survey function, which uses plotly (Sievert, 2018) and crosstalk (Cheng, 2016) in the background to link the bubble plot of aggregate set catch to the histogram of lengths and ages sampled to facilitate explorations of set-specific catches.
-The plots generated below have been combined here into a static plot for this paper (Figure 4).
+Specific surveys can be explored using the plot_survey function, which uses plotly (Sievert, 2018) and crosstalk (Cheng, 2016) in the background to link the bubble plot of aggregate set catch to the histogram of lengths and ages sampled to facilitate explorations of set-specific catches (Figure 4).

 plot_survey(a, which_sim = 1, which_year = 20) plot_survey(b, which_sim = 1, which_year = 20)